Richard-Ott/WeCode/readme.md

 The code also estimates the weathering rate based on the given parameters.
 Use the Test_input_Paired.xlsx excel sheet to adjust input parameters.

-- SingleCRN_denudation: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided (for 36Cl only), and the overall weathering rate is known.
+* SingleCRN_denudation: This code calculates the "real" denudation rate from a single nuclide measurement (soluble or insoluble target mineral), given that either the bedrock or soil chemistry is provided (for 36Cl only), and the overall weathering rate is known.
 It uses a built-in optimization algorithm to find the denudation rate.

-- Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the regolith-bedrock interface.
+* Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the regolith-bedrock interface.
 To solve the equations it uses a the fminsearch Matlab optimization algorithm.
 Run this script with one of the single nuclide test files.

-- CarbBias: This script plots the bias in denudation rate measurements due to enrichment/depletion of minerals for different soil depths.
+* CarbBias: This script plots the bias in denudation rate measurements due to enrichment/depletion of minerals for different soil depths.

-- SLHL_bias_plots: Run this script to recreate figures 3,5, and 7 in Ott et. al 2022.
+* SLHL_bias_plots: Run this script to recreate figures 3,5, and 7 in Ott et. al 2022.

 IF YOU WANT TO USE A CDF (chemical depletion fraction) INPUT, SWITCH TO THE CDF BRANCH OF THE REPOSITORY!

+## References
 Cite as:
 Ott, Richard (2022): WeCode - Weathering Corrections for denudation rates.
 V. 1.0.
 GFZ Data Services. https://doi.org/10.5880/GFZ.4.6.2022.001